Starrcade (2019): Background

-The event was held at the Infinite Energy Arena in Duluth, Georgia.
+WWE's third annual Starrcade was held at the Infinite Energy Arena in Duluth, Georgia.

 Starrcade was a live closed-circuit event that was conceived in 1983 by Dusty Rhodes.
-The event was originally produced under the National Wrestling Alliance (NWA) banner by NWA member Jim Crockett Promotions (JCP).
+The event was originally held every November and was produced under the National Wrestling Alliance (NWA) banner by NWA member Jim Crockett Promotions (JCP).
 The NWA and JCP regarded Starrcade as their flagship event of the year, much in the same vein that its rival, the World Wrestling Federation (WWF), would begin to regard WrestleMania two years later.
-In 1988, JCP was sold to Turner Broadcasting and became World Championship Wrestling (WCW), with Starrcade being held by WCW until 2000; WCW and its assets were acquired by the WWF the following year (the WWF itself was renamed to WWE in 2002).
+In 1987, the event began broadcasting on pay-per-view (PPV) and in 1988, JCP was sold to Turner Broadcasting and became World Championship Wrestling (WCW), with Starrcade being held as WCW's annual December PPV from 1988 until 2000; WCW and its assets were acquired by the WWF the following year (the WWF itself was renamed to WWE in 2002).

-After a 17-year hiatus, WWE revived Starrcade as a live event on November 25, 2017, held exclusively for wrestlers from the promotion's SmackDown brand division.
-On November 24, 2018, WWE held a second Starrcade event, featuring wrestlers from both Raw and SmackDown, with a portion of the event airing on tape delay as a one-hour WWE Network special on November 25, 2018.
-On September 17, 2019, WWE announced that its third Starrcade event, again featuring Raw and SmackDown, would take place on December 1, 2019, held at the Infinite Energy Arena in Duluth, Georgia.
+After a 17-year hiatus, WWE revived Starrcade as a non-televised house show on November 25, 2017, held exclusively for wrestlers from the promotion's SmackDown brand division.
+On November 24, 2018, WWE held a second Starrcade event, featuring wrestlers from both Raw and SmackDown, but unlike the prior year, a portion of the event aired on tape delay the next day as a one-hour WWE Network special.
+On September 17, 2019, WWE announced that its third Starrcade event, again featuring Raw and SmackDown, would take place on December 1, 2019, held at the Infinite Energy Arena in Duluth, Georgia, moving the event back to December for the first time since WCW's final edition in 2000.

 Like the previous year, a portion aired as a one-hour WWE Network special, but unlike the previous year, the one-hour special was livestreamed.
+It was the seventh originally scheduled house show to broadcast as a WWE Network special, after The Beast in the East in July 2015, Live from Madison Square Garden in October 2015, Roadblock in March 2016, the prior year's Starrcade in November 2018, The Shield's Final Chapter in April 2019, and Smackville in July 2019.